knbz/security-advisor/partners.md

 Partner solutions are a way to extend your security by creating a link between {{site.data.keyword.security-advisor_long}} and other security tools.
 {: shortdesc}

+## Before you begin
+{: #partner-before}

+Before you get started with partner solutions, be sure that you have the following prerequisites.

+* Ensure that you have an account with the partner that you want to integrate.
+* Ensure that you have the required administrative permissions to generate the integration URL for the Partner service.
+* Ensure that you have IAM administrative access to IBM Cloud and manager access to {{site.data.keyword.security-advisor_short}}.

 ## Integration wizard
 {: #wizard}

 As an administrator with administrative rights in both the {{site.data.keyword.cloud_short}} and Partner accounts, you can use the integration wizard to quickly get up and running.
 The wizard has four basic steps:

-* Establish trust and associate your {{site.data.keyword.cloud_short}} and Partner accounts
+* Establish trust and associate your {{site.data.keyword.cloud_short}} and partner accounts
 * Copy the required information such as credentials and URLs between the accounts
 * Install partner finding metadata into {{site.data.keyword.security-advisor_short}}
-* Validate the pairing by posting a findings from the Partner into {{site.data.keyword.security-advisor_short}}
+* Validate the pairing by posting a findings from the partner into {{site.data.keyword.security-advisor_short}}

 </br>

 ## Integrating NeuVector
 {: #setup-neuvector}

-**Before you begin**

-* Ensure that you have an account with the partner that you want to integrate.
-* Ensure that you have the required administrative permissions to generate the integration URL for the Partner service.
-* Ensure that you have IAM administrative access to {{site.data.keyword.cloud_short}} and manager access to {{site.data.keyword.security-advisor_short}}.

-**Integrating**
+With NeuVector, you can detect network threats and violations to prevent attacks of your container based applications.
+Through monitoring, you can prevent exploits and breakouts by detecting root privilege escalations, port scans, reverse shells, and suspicious file system activity in your containers and hosts.
+{: shortdesc}

+To integrate NeuVector with Security Advisor, you can use the following steps:

 1. Navigate to **Integrations > Partner Integrations** and select **NeuVector** from the options provided.
 2. Connect your accounts.